-The Austin Resource Center for the Homeless (ARCH) serves as the first point of entry into the homeless service system for many of AustinвЂ™s adults experiencing homelessness for the first time, as well as those who have been living on the streets for years.
-The ARCH is designed to assess client needs, provide information on how and where to access services, and meet the basic emergency needs of homeless adults, as well as provide a place for homeless people to rest and get out of the elements during the day.
-Nearly 10,000 homeless men and women utilized the ARCH in 2010-2011 including an average of approximately 600 individuals each day.
+The Austin Resource Center for the Homeless (ARCH) serves as the first point of entry into the homeless social service system for many of Austin’s adults experiencing homelessness, whether for the first time and also those who have been living on the streets for years.
+The ARCH is designed to assess client needs, provide information on how and where to access services, and meet the basic emergency needs of homeless adults.
+The ARCH also provides sleeping areas for homeless people to rest, day or night, and a Day Resource Center to get out of the elements during the day.
+More than 6,000 homeless men and women utilized the ARCH in 2012-2013, averaging approximately 423 individuals each day in the Day Resource Center and sleeping more than 200 men each night.

-The building, which opened in 2004, includes a large common-use room, showers and locker rooms, laundry facilities, a computer room, an art studio, and offices for various nonprofit organizations that serve the homeless.
-A clinic, located on the first floor, provides health services.
-The second floor houses a large commercial kitchen and dining room.
-Located on the third floor is the 100-bed overnight shelter.
-The sleeping area's rooftop terrace opens up to panoramic views of the city.
-To learn more about the ARCH building, which has received numerous awards including the American Institute of Architects Top Ten Green Projects in 2005 designation, please click here.
+The building, which opened in 2004, includes a large common-use room, public showers, public restrooms, storage lockers, laundry facilities, a computer room, study spaces, and offices for various nonprofit organizations that provide a direct service to the homeless clients at the ARCH.
+A clinic, located on the first floor, provides health care and specialized services for the population.
+The second floor houses a large commercial kitchen and dining room that serves 100 meals each night to clients staying at the shelter.
+Located on the third floor is the 100-bed shelter with a rooftop terrace opening up to a panoramic view of the city.

 Numerous co-located agencies make the ARCH a one-stop shop where clients can receive support for mental health, medical, legal, employment and other needs, all under one roof.
 Clients are encouraged to enroll in transitional services focused on helping them move from homelessness to affordable housing.